bernieplug/eepelican/content/blog/negative-reviews-help.md

 First: It’s much more realistic than the standard gushy 5-star review.
 Everyone loves a story with a happy ending.
 This is a review that is much less likely to be fake - unless the black hat reviewers got very creative, I suppose.

 Second: It shows the excellence of your customer service.
 The importance of this cannot be overstated.
 Customer service is a huge factor in influencing a buyer’s decision, but such a direct testimonial of quality service is very rare on Amazon.
-Often, providing consistent customer service only helps to retain existing customers, but when it’s advertised in a direct and trustworthy fashion such as an edited review, it can help bring on huge numbers of new customers as well.
+Often, providing consistent customer service only helps to retain existing customers, but when it’s advertised in a direct and trustworthy fashion such as an edited review, it can help bring in huge numbers of new customers as well.

 Of course, getting a resolved review on your product page involves a bit of luck.
-Not every negative reviewer will edit their review after receiving customer service, and you won’t be able to fix every customer’s issues to their complete satisfaction.
+Not every negative reviewer will edit their review after you assist them, and you won’t be able to fix every customer’s issues to their complete satisfaction.
+Plus, at the end of the day, some people are just angry.
 To overuse Wayne Gretzky’s only famous quote, however - you miss 100% of the shots you don’t take.

 ### Conclusion

 Overall, just remember not to freak out too much about a few negative reviews.
 Every Amazon seller has them.
 They’re a sign of an honest business, and something that customers value when they’re looking for a balanced opinion on your product.
 If you can resolve the issue and the customer edits their review, that’s ideal; if not, that’s okay too.

+Despite the slight sarcasm, our team at Efficient Era really does believe in the importance of reviews.
+We believe so much that we developed [feedback automation systems](https://efficientera.com/pages/feedback/) to help you stay on top of your Amazon reviews.
+[Sign up for a free trial now!](https://app.efficientera.com/register/?)

 If you need more specific actionable advice about responding with negative reviews, [check out our article on the subject](https://efficientera.com/blog/2015/08/3-steps-to-changing-a-negative-amazon-review.html).
 If you have any other questions or comments, post them below!